Libdrop: File sharing through NordVPN

 Communication and low-level details

-Let’s take a closer look at the technical details of the communication process, and how we developed our current setup.
+Let’s take a closer look at the technical details of the communication process and how we developed our current setup.

 gRPC

-At first glance, it seemed evident that our easiest course of action would be to focus on the HTTP server and client because this is very easy to use and understand, as well as being a time-proven technology.
+At first glance, it seemed evident that our easiest course of action would be to focus on the HTTP server and client because this is very easy to use and understand as well as being a time-proven technology.
 We could make a REST endpoint and just proceed with a regular HTTP download.

 To enhance speed and control, we opted for gRPC.
-Because gRPC is a binary protocol it has less overhead.
+Because gRPC is a binary protocol, it has less overhead.
 It is also strongly typed, making errors harder to introduce. gRPC technology automatically generates the code needed for both the client and the server, making it an excellent fit.
 In fact, Libdrop was originally built on gRPC.

-Initially, it was very comfortable to use — both the client and the server code just worked.
+Initially, it was very convenient to use — both the client and the server code just worked.
 We could issue a certain call via the wire and expect the appropriate function to be called on the peer.

 However, as time went on, we found that debugging gRPC presented some challenges, and the “black box” nature of it began to concern us.
 The generated code also had little control over the socket itself because it was abstracted too far away to gain direct access.
 Consequently, we transitioned from gRPC to WebSockets in pursuit of a more adaptable solution.